 In general, Florida follows federal regulations.
 Its minimum wage is slightly higher than other states, and it has a corporate income tax.
-Below are the most important things you need to know about Florida tax and labor laws, but check out the Florida state website for more details.
+To ensure you maintain compliance with payroll regulations, review the ins and outs of Florida tax and labor laws.
+You can also check out the Florida state website for more details.

 Florida does not charge personal income taxes nor do any of its localities, which makes payroll easier and puts more money into your employees’ pockets.

-Florida calls its state unemployment insurance tax (SUTA) a “reemployment tax,” but it works the same.
-You need to pay this tax if you have paid at least $1,500 in total wages in a calendar quarter, had at least one employee for any part of a day in 20 different weeks in a calendar year, or are liable for FUTA.
+Florida calls its state unemployment insurance tax a “reemployment tax,” but it works the same.
+You need to pay this tax if you have paid at least $1,500 in total wages in a calendar quarter, had at least one employee for any part of a day in 20 different weeks in a calendar year, or are liable for federal unemployment tax (FUTA).
 There are three differences:

 - Agriculture: You are liable if you paid at least $10,000 in total wages in a calendar quarter or had at least five employees for any part of the same day in 20 different weeks in a calendar year.

 - Nonprofits: If you had four or more employees in any portion of the same day in 20 different weeks in a calendar year

 - Domestics (household): If you paid at least $1,000 in any calendar quarter

 Workers not covered are employees of a church, sole proprietor, partners or members of an LLC, students employed by the college they are enrolled in, insurance agents, real estate agents, barbers who are paid by commission only, and persons under 18 delivering newspapers.

 Any employer with four or more employees—including public organizations, employment agencies, and employee leasing companies—are liable for workers’ compensation.
 Construction workers with even one employee must provide workers’ comp insurance.

 - Domestic workers

 - Agricultural labor of a bona fide farmer with fewer than six regular employees or 12 seasonal employees

 - Professional athletes